Why Food Prices Are Rising, Recent Trends, and 2019 Forecast

 2011.
-Prices rose 4.8 percent.
+Prices rose 4.8%.
 Some experts said this contributed to the Arab Spring uprising.
 According to the World Bank, wheat prices more than doubled this year.
 Massive wildfires in Russia devastated crops in 2010.
 In response, commodity speculators drove prices even higher to take advantage of this trend.
 They drove corn, sugar, and cooking oil prices higher.
 Droughts in the southern United States reduced hen output, raising egg prices.
-Japan's earthquake reduced fishing capability, lowering seafood prices were down.
+Japan's earthquake reduced fishing capability, lowering seafood prices.

 2012.
-The drought affected overall food prices, which increased about 2.5 percent, according to the USDA.
+The drought affected overall food prices, which increased about 2.5%, according to the United States Department of Agriculture.
 Exceptions included beef, veal, poultry, and fruit.
 But prices fell for pork, eggs, and vegetables.
 The USDA based this on $100/barrel oil prices caused by threats of military action against Iran and high demand caused by summer vacation driving.
 The USDA was also concerned about reduced soybean production in South America.

 2013.
-Food prices rose only 0.9 percent this year.
-Beef and veal prices rose 2 percent, according to the USDA's "Annual Percent Change in Food Prices by Category."
+Food prices rose only 0.9% this year.
+Beef and veal prices rose 2%, according to the USDA's "Annual Percent Change in Food Prices by Category."
 The 2012 drought forced farmers to slaughter cattle that had become too expensive to feed.
 The drought also withered crops in the field.
 As a result, prices for corn, soybeans, and other grains rose.
 It takes several months for commodities prices to reach the grocery store.
 As a result, most of the drought's effect occurred in 2013.
-Hardest hit were fresh vegetables, which rose 4.7 percent.
+Hardest hit were fresh vegetables, which rose 4.7%.

 2014.
-Food prices rose 2.4 percent.
+Food prices rose 2.4%.
 Prices of specific types of food rose thanks to weather conditions.
-For example, drought in the Midwest drove up beef prices 12 percent.
+For example, drought in the Midwest drove up beef prices 12%.
 The beef industry had been suffering from drought since 2012.
-Here's how beef prices affect the demand schedule.
+Rising beef prices affected the demand schedule.

 The California drought, one of the worst on record, resulted in higher prices for fresh fruits, vegetables, and nuts.
-Fruit prices rose 4.8 percent.
+Fruit prices rose 4.8%.